-The company's capital comprises the amount of own funds of the bank, i.e. the set of funds that can be used to achieve the corporate purpose and to deal with the risks faced by the company.
-Therefore the capital is the main protection against the risks relating to banking activity and as such, it has to be sufficient to guarantee both adequate margins of entrepreneurial independence in the development and growth of the bank, and ensure the maintenance of a solid, stable company.
-To that end, the Board of Directors concentrates most attention on the Bank's own capital, aware of both the function in protecting the trust of external financers, since it can be used to absorb any losses, and its importance for management for essentially operational and company development reasons.
+The company's capital comprises the amount of own funds of the Bank, i.e. the set of funds that can be used to achieve the corporate purpose and to deal with the risks faced by the company.
+Therefore the capital is the main protection against the risks relating to banking activity and as such, it has to be sufficient to guarantee both adequate margins of entrepreneurial independence in the development and growth of the Bank, and ensure the maintenance of a solid, stable company.
+To that end, the Board of Directors of the parent company concentrates most attention on the own capital of the bank and the subsidiaries, aware of both the function in protecting the trust of external financers, since it can be used to absorb any losses, and its importance for management purposes for operational reasons and to develop the company.

-The Bank is subject to the capital adequacy requirements established by the Basel Committee in accordance with the rules defined by the Bank of Italy.
-In accordance with these rules, at individual level, the ratio between the capital and the risk-weighted assets must be equal to at least 6%.
+The group is subject to the capital adequacy requirements established by the Basel Committee in accordance with the rules defined by the Bank of Italy.
+In accordance with these rules, at group level, the ratio between the capital and the weighted risk assets must be equal to at least 8%.